loudest/argus/README.md

 ## Python videostreams for facial detection & biometrics

-Use video streams to improve OpenCV detection of faces and with biometric markers.
+Use machine learning to analyize video stream to improve OpenCV detection of faces and with biometric markers (for example emotion detection).

 ![Screenshot](screenshot.png)